amissine/shed/README.md

 ## On Using the TESTNET website

-This site uses Google Maps.
+This site uses Google Maps API.
 Its [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) is associated with our Google billing account.
-On Stellar TESTNET, we reduce the development costs by restricting access to the site to known IP addresses only.
+On Stellar TESTNET, we restrict access to the site to eliminate the risk of being overcharged by Google.
+Only known IP addresses are allowed to use Google Maps API on our TESTNET site.

 ## Frequently Asked Questions